Impact of the COVID-19 pandemic on television in the United States: Suspension of production

 In mid-March 2020, Sony Pictures suspended production of its game shows Wheel of Fortune and Jeopardy!
 (Jeopardy! host Alex Trebek had a weakened immune system due to his pancreatic cancer).
 Other postponed productions included American Ninja Warrior, Card Sharks, The Price Is Right, and The Real Housewives of New Jersey.

 The ABC reality series The Bachelorette delayed filming for its sixteenth season, which was set to premiere on May 18.
 A retrospective spin-off, The Bachelor: The Greatest Seasons – Ever!, premiered on June 8, featuring highlights and behind-the-scenes footage of past seasons of The Bachelor and The Bachelorette.
 On April 29, Variety reported that The Bachelor spin-off series Bachelor in Paradise had postponed its seventh season to 2021 and that ABC was pursuing filming The Bachelorette over the summer for a fall premiere.
-ABC had also planned to produce The Bachelor Summer Games but initially shelved the series shortly after the postponement of the 2020 Summer Olympics to July 2021 (which the series was intended to counterprogram, just as its counterpart The Bachelor Winter Games had for the 2018 Winter Olympics), the spin-off would eventually be canceled in April 2021 following the decision made by the Japanese government, which banned foreign spectators from traveling to Japan during the Olympics.
+ABC also delayed a planned seniors spin-off of The Bachelor (which later premiered in 2023 as The Golden Bachelor), and shelved a Summer Olympics-themed follow-up to The Bachelor Winter Games.

 Prometheus Entertainment claimed that its productions of the History programs Ancient Aliens, The Curse of Oak Island, and The UnXplained were exempt from Los Angeles' stay-at-home order, which declared "front line news reporters, studio, and technicians for newsgathering and reporting" to be "essential critical infrastructure workers".
 President Kevin Burns, according to The Hollywood Reporter, told employees that they needed to "get over it" and that they were "hysterical"; the company required staff to attend to work through at least March 20.